 Plate laden with meat and vegetables

-© CC BY-NC-ND 4.0 Yannick Romagnoli / Bergbahnen Destination Gstaad AG, ©Gstaad Saanenland Tourismus
+© CC BY-NC-ND 4.0 Yannick Romagnoli / Bergbahnen Destination Gstaad AG, Gstaad Saanenland Tourismus

 Game dishes and meat feasts

 Visitors eat very well indeed in Gstaad.
-This foodie destination has a wide selection of top restaurants, boasting around 278 Gault Millau points and one Michelin star between them.
+This foodie holiday region has a wide selection of top restaurants, boasting around 278 Gault Millau points and one Michelin star between them.
 In autumn it’s all about game dishes and traditional meat feasts, as served at the golfing hotel Les Hauts de Gstaad & Spa in Saanenmöser or the Hotel Kernen in Schönried.

 Adrenaline rush at Glacier 3000